openstack-archive/stx-docs/doc/source/installation_guide/2018_10/installation_libvirt_qemu.rst

 configuration from libvirt.

 *********************
-Configure Controllers
+Configure controllers
 *********************

-One script exists for building different StarlingX cloud
+One script exists for building different StarlingX cloud configurations: setup_configuration.sh.
-configurations: setup_configuration.sh.

 The script uses the cloud configuration with the -c option: